Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 ---

-In the Fio's Job Tracker app I've been building with the help of folks in the chat of my streams, I've leaned heavily into composing my types using Traits to form common behaviour.
+In the Job Tracker app I've been building with the help of folks on my streams, I've leaned heavily into composing my types using Traits to form common behaviour.

 For example, at time of writing, I allow the user to create things like `Flags`, `Roles` and `Values` that belong to `Company`s, so those types implement the trait `HasCompany`.